mlochbaum/BQN/running.md

 # How to run BQN

-There are currently two active BQN implementations: the self-hosted one in this repository, and the independent dzaima/BQN.
-Neither is entirely complete but they are quite capable for pure programming tasks (say, implementing a compiler). dzaima/BQN has good performance while self-hosted is a few hundred times slower.
-I tend to develop parts of applications in the online REPL and move to dzaima/BQN scripts in order to run them.
+We are currently working quickly to make [CBQN](https://github.com/dzaima/CBQN) into the definitive offline implementation.
+Compilation speed (self-hosted) is good, the only significant core language feature missing is block headers and multiple bodies, and the essential system functions are there.
+Unless you need to start heavy number crunching right away, I recommend that you use CBQN and make system function or performance requests on Github or the BQN forums.

+A lot of development to date has been done in dzaima/BQN and uses features (mainly headers) that aren't in CBQN yet.
 Scripts in this repository use `bqn` in the `#!` line if self-hosted or dzaima/BQN can run them, and `dbqn` if only dzaima/BQN works.

 ### Self-hosted BQN